 In the same way, for the words zan’nen = ‘regrettable,’ or ten’nen = ‘natural,’ you must type ‘zannnen’ or ‘tennnen’ in an electronic dictionary.
 On a computer keyboard, you may type either ‘zan’nen’ or ‘zannnen,’ or ‘ten’nen’ or ‘tennnen.’

 Foreign words are usually written in katakana.
-When words of foreign origin contain long ‘o’ sounds, the convention is to spell them ‘o-,’ but they may also be spelled ‘oo.’
-So pasupooto (passport) could be spelled パスポートpasupo-to in katakana, or it might also be spelled パスポオト pasupooto.
+When words of foreign origin contain long ‘o’ sounds, the convention is to spell them ‘o-‘ in romaji, but they may also be spelled ‘oo’ (or ‘ō’).
+So ‘passport’ is usually spelled パスポート in katakana.
+It can be spelled pasupo-to or pasupooto or pasupōto in romaji.

 Next, read about Japanese Grammar